mfukushim/avatar-shell/packages/renderer/public/wiz/en/wiz4.md

 - Default avatar name for the created screen
   Temporally
-- Main LLM to be used
+- Context generator (generative AI engine)
+  gemini Text
+  gemini Image
-  gemini
+  gemini Voice
 - Definition of behavior at startup, behavior after a certain period of time, and behavior during specific conversations (context daemon)
   Automatically executes basic greetings for tutorials (images, audio)
-- MCP permission settings
+- MCP settings
   Off (Not use MCP.
 Not use built-in MCP either)
 - Avatar communication settings